mattzipan/daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 // Returns: true
 ```

-## Using undefined to see if an object has a property
+### 3. Using undefined to check for property in obj

-The last method is to use an undefined check.
-This method will work for omitted properties but can cause you headaches if the property exists but has an undefined value.
+The last method is to use an `undefined` check.

+This solution will work for **omitted properties** but can cause you headaches if the property exists but has an undefined value.

 ```js
 console.log(userOne.email !== undefined);